Le Clocher Penché

 Le Clocher Penché is a Quebec City restaurant listed for regional cuisine at the $$$ price tier.
 Its confirmed recognition includes a 2026 Michelin Bib Gourmand and 2026 Star Wine List recognition, making it a dinner option to consider for diners looking for a regional meal in the city.

 Plan around Quebec City and around dinner service.
-The verified hours are Tuesday through Saturday from 5:30–10 PM, with Sunday and Monday closed, so this is not a lunch pick based on the available listing.
+The hours are Tuesday through Saturday from 5:30–10 PM, with Sunday and Monday closed, so this is not a lunch pick.

 Book it for regional cooking with confirmed recognition

-Compared with Buvette Scott, Le Clocher Penché is the choice when you specifically want this Quebec City restaurant's regional-cuisine listing and confirmed recognition.
+Compared with Buvette Scott, Le Clocher Penché is the choice when you specifically want this Quebec City restaurant's regional cuisine and confirmed recognition.
 Against Le Clan, it remains a useful comparison for diners choosing among notable regional meals.

-Do not assume a specific bottle list, pairing format, menu format, room style, or service setup from the verified data alone.
+Do not assume a specific bottle list, pairing format, menu format, room style, or service setup.
 The grounded takeaway is simpler: Le Clocher Penché has Star Wine List recognition, serves regional cuisine, operates as an evening restaurant Tuesday through Saturday.

 Use it as a planned Quebec City dinner, not a lunch fallback